The Buyer's Guide to Chopping Boards

 What is the best wood for a cutting board?

 Wood is an ideal material for chopping boards as they are practical, durable and look great, too.
+Wooden boards are not only durable but also offer aesthetic appeal, making them perfect for both culinary and serving purposes.
 When it comes to choosing the wood, a lot of it depends on the style you’re after.
 Beech wooden chopping boards have a slightly orange hue, while Paulownia wood is lighter, with grey undertones.

 If you’re a more accident prone cook, Paulownia wooden chopping boards are a good choice as they have a great non-slip surface, so you can be safer and more efficient in the kitchen.

-Shop all chopping boards here, and learn how to look after your chopping board here.
+Shop all chopping boards here & learn how to look after your chopping board here

 2 comments